SeleniumHQ/selenium/README.md

 ./go test_javascript
 ```

-To run all the tests just run:
+To run all the tests, run:

 ```sh
 ./go test
 ```

 This will detect your OS and run all the tests that are known to be
-stable for every browser that's appropriate to use for all language
+stable, for every browser that's appropriate to use, for all language
 bindings.
 This can take a healthy amount of time to run.

 To run the minimal logical Selenium build: